immunant/IA2-Phase2/docs/build_instructions.md

 # Setup

-Ubuntu 20.04 is used for testing.
+Ubuntu 22.04 is used for testing.
 Other Linux distributions may or may not work.
 Adjust the commands below accordingly.

 ## Install the package prerequisites.

 ```
+# This includes dependencies for tools, testing and examples
-sudo apt install -y libusb-1.0-0-dev libclang-dev llvm-dev \
+sudo apt install -y g++ pkg-config clang libclang-dev llvm-dev \
                     ninja-build zlib1g-dev python3-pip cmake   \
-            libavformat-dev libavutil-dev pcregrep patchelf
+                    libavformat-dev libavutil-dev              \
+                    libswscale-dev libsdl2-dev                 \
+                    libusb-1.0-0-dev libcriterion-dev

+# Install LLVM's LIT tool
 pip install lit

+# Get rustc nightly.
+See https://rustup.rs for alternative install methods
+curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
+# May need to log out and back in to the shell to see rustup in $PATH
 rustup install nightly
 ```

 ## Configure with CMake

-*Note*: Adjust paths to your version of Clang/LLVM or using `llvm-config --cmakedir`
+*Note*: Adjust paths to your version of Clang/LLVM or use `llvm-config --cmakedir`.
+We currently test with LLVM 16 and older versions of libclang may or may not work.

 ```
 mkdir build && pushd build
 cmake ..                                                 \
-            -DClang_DIR=/usr/lib/cmake/clang-15 \
+            -DClang_DIR`llvm-config --cmakedir`/../clang \
-            -DLLVM_DIR=/usr/lib/cmake/llvm-15   \
+            -DLLVM_DIR=`llvm-config --cmakedir`          \
             -DLLVM_EXTERNAL_LIT=`which lit`              \
             -G Ninja
 ```